DataDog/documentation/content/en/service_management/app_builder/embedded_apps.md

 ${new Date(global?.dashboard?.timeframe?.end).toLocaleString()}
 {{< /code-block >}}

-To add a button that sets the value of a date range picker component to the time frame of the dashboard, perform the following steps:
+To add a button that sets the value of a date range picker component to the dashboard's time frame, perform the following steps:

 1. Add a date range picker component to your app and name it "dateRangePicker0".
 1. Add a button to your app.
 Under **Events**, fill in the following values: